 A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E.coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+The highest level of a contaminant that is allowed in drinking water.

 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.